shlomiassaf/ngrx-domains/README.md

 ## Example
-In this example were create a domain call **simpleUser**, we will separate redux roles by file but the whole **simpleUser** feature will be in one module.
+In this example we're creating a domain called **simpleUser**, we will separate redux roles by file but the whole **simpleUser** feature will be in one module.
-We have model, 1 action (changing the name) and a query to get the logged in state.
+We have a model, 1 action (changing the name) and a query to get the logged in state.

 ```
 ├── project-root/